 What is Cash Flow Hedging?

 Hedging the currency risk generated by a global business’s anticipated future cash flows can be a bewildering task.
-Uncertainties inherent in revenue and cost projections, as well as the complexity of the foreign exchange (FX) market and related derivatives, can all contribute to concerns about the efficacy of hedging activities.
-Yet a well-constructed cash flow hedging program is worth the investment of time and effort.
+Uncertainties inherent in revenue and cost projections, as well as the complexity of the foreign exchange (FX) market and related derivatives, can all contribute to concerns about the efficacy of hedging strategies and their activities.
+Yet, a well-constructed cash flow hedging program is worth the investment of time and effort.

 A corporation's valuation is based on the size and stability of its future cash flows, so if it can reduce its earnings volatility, it will increase its valuation and access to capital.